antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## An Expression Box Plot

 A box plot of a single expression dataset could be drawn to see the expression level by a cell type and for your gene of interest.
-The user takes the following steps to create a scatter plot of a single gene within an expression dataset:
+The user first takes the following steps to create the ordered sample plot of a single gene within an expression dataset:

 **1)** Repeat the steps from 1) to 3) in *Section 2 Generating Heatmap* of this manual.
 But instead, choose the expression dataset by typing "Tissues GTeX v8 Prot_Coding" on Column {Tissue/Tumor} as shown in Figure 6-1.